GreptimeTeam/docs/docs/v0.7/en/user-guide/concepts/architecture.md

   authenticates it, translates it from various protocols into GreptimeDB cluster's internal one, and forwards to certain \_Datanode_s under guidance from Metasrv.
 - [**Datanodes**](/contributor-guide/datanode/overview.md) hold regions of
-  tables and data in Greptime DB cluster.
+  tables in Greptime DB cluster.
 It accepts read and write request sent from _Frontend_, and executes it against its data.

 These three components will be combined as GreptimeDB standalone mode, for local or embedded development.